 Visit Grand Rapids in January and February to experience World of Winter, an outdoor festival featuring giant art installations, entertainment and kids’ games; March and April to see Butterflies are Blooming!, the nation’s largest temporary butterfly exhibit; and November and December to experience Christmas & Holiday Traditions at Meijer Gardens, featuring 40+ cultural displays, 350,000+ lights, reindeer visits and more.

-You don’t have to travel the world to experience an abundance of cultures.
-West Michigan hosts a variety of fun, educational and entertaining festivals that give visitors a glimpse into the diverse…
+You don’t have to travel the world to experience global cultures.
+West Michigan hosts a variety of fun, educational and entertaining festivals that give visitors a glimpse into the diverse backgrounds…

 Sporting Events